publiclab/leaflet-blurred-location-display/README.md

     1. Make an array of object.
     2. Each object should have same parameters - `id`, `url`, `latitude`, `longitude`, `title`.
     3. All the above parameters are used to make pop-up of each marker.
-    4. The below is also the default JSONparser which will be used automatically.
+    4. The below is also the default JSONparser which will be used automatically if you do not provide your own .

 ```js
 function JSONparser(data) {